 Teach Digital 101

-It’s possible that your client’s refusal to change is due to a lack of knowledge of the new options.
+Your client’s refusal to change may be due to a lack of knowledge of the new options.
 They may not realize the amount of time lost with their habits and also don’t understand how easy it can be to learn new habits and practices.
 Often we fear the unknown, and our human nature is to stick with what we already know, what we are comfortable doing.
 A little help and a little knowledge can be just what they need to embrace change.

 What are some ways to alleviate this unknown?